exercism/java/exercises/concept/making-the-grade/.docs/instructions.md

 As your second task of the day the professor asks you to get the average score of a certain number of students.

 Create the method `getAverageScoreOfStudents(List<Integer> studentScores, int numberOfStudents)` that takes a `List<Integer>` of studentScores and a `int` of numberOfStudents.
-This method should get the average score of the number of students passed. numberOfStudents it's guaranteed to be lower than the size of the list of scores.
+This method should get the average score of the number of students passed.
+The number of students is guaranteed to be lower than the size of the list of scores.

 ```java
 MakingTheGrade.getAverageScoreOfStudents(List.of(40, 70, 80, 20, 39, 50, 100, 90, 66, 15, 79), 10);